-Creamy Tomato Soup takes on a Southwestern flair using New Mexico Red Chile Powder and Fire Roasted Tomatoes.
-Give this Southwestern Fire Roasted Creamy Tomato Soup a try.
+Creamy Tomato Soup from Canned tomatoes takes on a Southwestern flair using New Mexico Red Chile Powder and canned fire roasted tomatoes.
+Easy and exciting recipe.

 For all of attention New Mexico receives as a travel destination, I still think it’s underrated.
 World class destinations in Santa Fe are the main attractions, but the areas surrounding that city are full of enchantment, forested mountains, ski resorts, vast desserts, and a flourishing art scene.
 A Southwestern culture that encompasses more than just turquoise jewelry and Lucchese Boots.

 Their cuisine can undeniably only be called their own.
 Truly unlike any other.
 A simple description, it’s a blend of Spanish and Native American cultures.
 And it’s absolutely wonderful.